powsybl/powsybl.github.io/docs/configuration/modules/default-computation-manager.md

 # Optional properties

 ## long-time-execution-computation-manager-factory
-The `long-time-execution-computation-manager-factory` property is a required property that defines the name of the `com.powsybl.computation.ComputationManagerFactory` implementation to use for long-time computations.
+The `long-time-execution-computation-manager-factory` property is an optional property that defines the name of the `com.powsybl.computation.ComputationManagerFactory` implementation to use for long-time computations.
+If not defined, this property returns the same value as the `short-time-execution-manager-factory`.

 # Examples